 Try Using Two HD Antennas

 This step can get a little tricky, but I have heard of some people having success by combining two HD antennas into a coupler.
 If you have two or more antennas laying around you could experiment.
-Try placing one antenna in the direction of the weaker broadcast tower and the other towards the more powerful one.
+Try placing one antenna in the direction of the weaker broadcast tower and the other toward the more powerful one.
 By coupling the signal you can focus the two antennas into one signal.
 Make sure to use a coupler and not a splitter.

 Channel Master JOINtenna